Oslo with children

 Take your children on an exciting journey to the polar regions at the Fram Museum.
 Here, they can explore real expedition boats and learn about the brave explorers who ventured into the icy wilderness.

-The three museums mentioned above are all located on the Bygdøy peninsula.
-Fun fact: in the summer months, a ferry sails from Aker Brygge to this peninsula.
-During the rest of the year, it can be reached by public transport.
+The above three museums are all located on the peninsula Bygdøy.
+Fun: in the summer months, a ferry sails from Aker brygge to this peninsula.
+In the other months it can be reached by public transport.

 Finally, don’t forget to sample a cinnamon roll at one of the city’s many bakeries.
 And if you still have time to spare: the nature around Oslo is fantastic and definitely worth exploring.